PeteHaitch/phd_thesis/markdown/introduction.md

 [^dnam_copying]: In practice this copying is not as faithful as, say, the copying of DNA from the parent to the daughter strand.
 Furthermore, the faithfulness of this copying will be different in different conditions, such as in a healthy, well-differentiated liver cell compared to a cancerous liver cell.
 Nevertheless, the copying of DNA methylation is faithful enough for most biologists to consider it as a mitotically heritable mark, most of the time (__TODO__: Is this just true of 5mC in mammals or more generally?)

 What is referred to as DNA methylation is typically methylation of the cytosine nucleotide.
-Cytosine methylation is by far the most common form of DNA methylation in the animal and plant kingdoms (__ARE THERE OTHERS?__), however, I will continue to use the terms _DNA methylation_ and _cytosine methylation_ interchangeably as is standard in the literature.
+Cytosine methylation is by far the most common form of DNA methylation in the animal and plant kingdoms[^other_DNAm], however, I will continue to use the terms _DNA methylation_ and _cytosine methylation_ interchangeably as is standard in the literature.

+[^other_DNAm]: Two additional forms of DNA methylation, N6-Methyladenine (m6A) and N4-methylcytosine (m4C), are primarily found in prokaryotes (__SOURCE: http://en.wikipedia.org/wiki/DNA_methyltransferase#cite_note-21__) (or is it bacterial (__SOURCE: http://www.ncbi.nlm.nih.gov/pubmed/16479578__))

 A German chemist, W.G.
 Ruppel, first identified a methylated nucleic acid in 1898.
 Ruppel was studying _tuberculinic acid_, the poison of _Mycobacterium tuberculosis_[^tuberculosis] , and discovered that it contained a methylated nucleotide (__SOURCE__).
 In 1925, Johnson and Coghill isolated this methylated nucleotide as a product of hydrolysis of tuberculinic acid (@{Johnson:1925js}).
 However, Johnson and Coghill's results were disputed for over twenty years by other researchers who were unable to replicate the original findings (@{VISCHER:1949ty}).